 - Flanderization: Castle's wacky theories get increasingly outlandish through the first half of Season 3, to the point of making him look like a buffoon.
 This seems to have gotten better in later seasons.

 - An in-universe example occurs in "To Love and Die in L.A.", when Castle visits the set of the movie of his book Heat Wave and meets the actors playing Raley and Ochoa, the novel's characters whom Castle based on Ryan and Esposito.

 - Castle says in "Lucky Stiff" that this is pretty much what lots and lots of money does to people.

 Castle: Money doesn't really change who you are, it just magnifies your personality.

-At least once in "Vampire Weekend", the sister of the first victim shows up in a sweater with the words "Haley Blue" on it, the name of a fictitious celebrity who happens to be the victim in the very next episode.
+- At least once in "Vampire Weekend", the sister of the first victim shows up in a sweater with the words "Hayley Blue" on it, the name of a fictitious celebrity who happens to be the victim in the very next episode.

 Castle: (to Beckett )"When I saw the blood on your shirt, I thought you'd been shot."

 - In "Countdown", while Castle and Beckett are locked inside a freezer, barely conscious:

 Beckett: "I always thought being a cop, I'd take a bullet."